DRXD1000/Route0x/samples/README.md

-## This page helps you use Route0x for your different nuanced needs
+## Details on using Route0x different nuanced routing requirements

 FAQs: